Mount Toro (Monterey County, California)

 Mount Toro is a mountain peak in the Santa Lucia range in Monterey County, California.
 It is located within the boundaries of Los Padres National Forest.
 The name comes from the word "Toro," which in Spanish means "Bull".

 The highest point in the area is the Sierra de Salinas mountain range, 3560 ft above sea level, 10.6 mi southeast of Mount Toro and 1080 ft above the surrounding terrain.
 There are about 16 people per square kilometer around Mount Toro.
 The land around Mount Toro is mountainous.
 The nearest town is Salinas, 15 mi north of Mount Toro.
 The area around Mount Toro is covered with dirt and mud.

-Mount Toro is a place Monterey County residents’ hike to the top to take advantage of the snow and views during the winter months.
-It is a five-mile hike from Dorrance Ranch.
-Sleds and toboggans can be taken down Toro's slopes.
-For some, it can be the first opportunity to see and feel real snow.
+Mount Toro is not accessible to the public.
+In the past, it had been used for winter recreational activities during rare events of snowfall.
 Magnificent views can be seen of the entire shoreline of Monterey Bay, the Corral de Tierra basin, Monterey, Watsonville, Castroville, Salinas, Santa Rita, Natividad, Chualar, Gonzales, and Soledad with the naked eye.
 Using a telescope you can see Lick Observatory on Mt.
 Hamilton, and Mount Diablo and the snow-covered Sierras 150 mi eastward.

-The KPRC-FM, KWAV, KION-TV, and KOTR-LD transmitters are on Mount Toro, located 10 mi to the south of Salinas.
+The KPRC-FM, KWAV, KLVM (FM), KION-TV, KOTR-LD and other transmitters are on Mount Toro, located 10 mi to the south of Salinas.
 The Monterey County Superintendent of Schools began building a network of K31OL-D translators in the early 1960s to rebroadcast public television from KQED in San Francisco, with the first, channel 72 from Mount Toro, going on air in September 1964.

 Dorrance Ranch, having conservation easements with the Big Sur Land Trust is about 10 mile south of Salinas and 15 mile east/southeast of Monterey in the Sierra de Salinas Mountain Range of Monterey County on Mount Toro's northern ridge.
 The land has oak savannas, ponds, wetlands, and grasslands, habitat for golden eagle, California red-legged frog, California tiger salamander, burrowing owl, and California condor.